Artmann/esix/docs/pages/index.md

 # Esix is a slick ORM for MongoDB.

-Inspired by ActiveRecord and Eloquent, Esix is a great interface to your database if you are using TypeScript and MongoDB.
+Inspired by ActiveRecord and Eloquent, Esix is a great way to work with your database in TypeScript. 🥧

+Esix uses a [Convention over Configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) approach where you define your models as normal TypeScript classes and minimal boilerplate.

 ## Install Esix